Niftyx Protocol Price Hits $0.31 on Top Exchanges (SHROOM)

-Niftyx Protocol (CURRENCY:SHROOM) traded 2.9% lower against the dollar during the 1-day period ending at 22:00 PM Eastern on September 13th.
-Over the last seven days, Niftyx Protocol has traded 31.2% higher against the dollar.
-Niftyx Protocol has a market cap of $16.14 million and $304,335.00 worth of Niftyx Protocol was traded on exchanges in the last day.
-One Niftyx Protocol coin can currently be bought for about $0.31 or 0.00000697 BTC on popular exchanges.
+Niftyx Protocol (CURRENCY:SHROOM) traded 0.2% lower against the US dollar during the one day period ending at 20:00 PM E.T. on September 14th.
+Over the last seven days, Niftyx Protocol has traded up 45.7% against the US dollar.
+One Niftyx Protocol coin can now be purchased for $0.31 or 0.00000667 BTC on exchanges.
+Niftyx Protocol has a market capitalization of $16.18 million and approximately $206,095.00 worth of Niftyx Protocol was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.